SU-HSDO/suhumsci/lando/README.md

 1. Copy codeception yml for setup.
 Copy `lando/default.codeception.yml` to `tests/codeception.yml`.
-2. Add local Drush configuration for testing
+    * Edit this new `tests/codeception.yml` file and change the `HTTP_HOST`, `uri` and `url` (lines 19, 23, 25, and 28) to be the lando host of the site you are working on locally.
+    * For example: hs-colorful would be `hs-colorful.suhumsci.loc` (keep `http://` for the url.)
-    * Edit `docroot/sites/default/settings/local.settings.php` database connection to be the connection located in `docroot/sites/sparkbox_sandbox/settings/local.settings.php`.
+2. Edit `docroot/sites/default/settings/local.settings.php` database connection to `suhumsci_[directory name of site]` for example hs-colorful would be `suhumsci_hs_colorful` for the database.

-    * Create `drush/local.drush.yml`
+3. Create `drush/local.drush.yml` and copy this code into that file and change the `sparkbox_sandbox` to the directory name of the site you are working on locally.
+For example hs-colorful would be `hs_colorful`:

     ```yaml
     # # This file defines drush configuration that applies to drush commands